Simpson celebrates a Father’s Day win at Harbour Town

 HILTON HEAD ISLAND, S.C.
-(AP) — Webb Simpson celebrated another victory on Father’s Day, this time with a tartan jacket instead of a U.S. Open trophy.
+(AP) — Nothing can top the first time Webb Simpson won on Father’s Day, a U.S. Open title eight years ago at Olympic Club and hearing his father’s laughter on the phone to share the joy.

-In a wild sprint to the finish after a three-hour storm delay, Simpson ran off five birdies in a six-hole stretch on the back nine at Harbour Town and closed with a 7-under 64 for a one-shot victory over Abraham Ancer.
+A three-hour storm delay nearly kept it from finishing.
+Nine players were still in the mix with an hour to go.
+Simpson was two shots behind and had only two birdies on his card when he dropped in a 10-footer at No. 12 and off he went.

-Simpson won the U.S. Open at Olympic Club in 2012.
-The U.S. Open has been scheduled to end on Father’s Day every year since 1976, but it was moved to September this year because of the COVID-19 pandemic.
+“I think it’s a good thing that guys were making birdies because they kind of forced me to be a little more aggressive and know that pars weren’t going to cut it,” said Simpson, who finished at 22-under 264 to break by two shots the tournament record Brian Gay set in 2009.

-The RBC Heritage filled the spot on the schedule and Simpson, now a father of five, became a winner for the second time this year with a record score at Harbour Town.
+Father’s Day has been the final round of the U.S. Open every year since 1976, but it was moved to September in this most unusual year because of the COVID-19 pandemic that shut down golf for three months.
+The RBC Heritage filled the spot on the schedule and Simpson, now a father of five, became a winner for the second time this year.

-He didn’t have much of a choice with so many low scores on a soft course with little wind.
-He finished at 22-under 262, breaking by two the tournament record set by Brian Gay in 2009.
+“I won The Players on Mother’s Day after my dad passed away, and that was really special.
+That was an emotional win,” Simpson said.
+“U.S. Open on Father’s Day, I’ll never forget calling my dad after on the way to the press conference, and when he picked up the phone, he just was laughing.
+That’s kind of what he did when he was happy, he would just laugh.
+So I’m going to miss that laugh today for sure.

-“It was a crazy day,” Simpson said.
-“I didn’t get it going until 12 and then the putts started going in and I started getting confident.
-It’s amazing to be standing here right now.”
+“But I thought a lot about him,” he said.
+“This morning I thought about him, and when I was on the golf course, I thought about him. … He loved golf.
+He would have loved watching today.”

 Simpson, who won the Phoenix Open in February, moved to No. 5 in the world.
 He also moved to the top of the FedEx Cup.